-The BaouRouge Precision Slicing Knife is suitable for all types of foods, hard and soft, cooked and raw, including meats, breads, cheese, fruits and vegetables.
+The BaouRouge Precision Slicing Knife is suitable for all types of foods, hard and soft, cooked and raw, ideal for cold meats, ham and sausage, bread loaves, cheese, fruits and vegetables.

 Loosen the thumbscrew counter clockwise to adjust slice’ thickness by setting the guide on the handle’ rails.
 The cutting guide has a 1 to 16mm indicative scale.
 Once set, securely tighten the thumbscrew by turning it clockwise.